Joey Heatherton: Early career

 Heatherton began her career as a child actress.
-She first appeared on television on her father's show, The Merry Mailman, a popular children's show in New York.
-In 1959, when she was 15, she became a member of the ensemble and an understudy in the original Broadway production of The Sound of Music, and received her first sustained national exposure that same year as a semi-regular on The Perry Como Show (later called Perry Como's Kraft Music Hall), playing an exuberant teenager with a perpetual crush on Perry Como.
-She also released her first single that year, entitled "That's How It Goes"/"I'll Be Seeing You", but failed to have a hit with it or with the three additional singles she released over the next few years.
+She first appeared on television on her father's show The Merry Mailman, a popular children's show in New York.
+In 1959, at age 15, Heatherton became a member of the ensemble and an understudy in the original Broadway production of The Sound of Music, and received her first sustained national exposure that same year as a semi-regular on The Perry Como Show (later called Perry Como's Kraft Music Hall), playing an exuberant teenager with a perpetual crush on Perry Como.
+Heatherton also released her first single that year, titled "That's How It Goes"/"I'll Be Seeing You", but failed to have a hit with it or with the three additional singles she released over the next few years.

-Heatherton returned to Broadway in 1960, co-starring in the short lived There Was A Little Girl opposite Jane Fonda.
+Heatherton returned to Broadway in 1960, co-starring in the short-lived There Was a Little Girl opposite Jane Fonda.
 Heatherton's first television role as a dramatic actress came that same year when she guest-starred as a wealthy, spoiled teen on an early episode of Route 66.
 During the early 1960s, Heatherton was frequently cast as a troubled teenager owing to her "sexy-kid look".